microsoft/Kusto-Query-Language/doc/ipv4-is-matchfunction.md

 ## IP-prefix notation

 IP addresses can be defined with `IP-prefix notation` using a slash (`/`) character.
 The IP address to the LEFT of the slash (`/`) is the base IP address.
 The number (1 to 32) to the RIGHT of the slash (`/`) is the number of contiguous 1 bit in the netmask.

-**Example:**
-192.168.2.0/24 will have an associated net/subnetmask containing 24 contiguous bits or 255.255.255.0 in dotted decimal format.
+For example, 192.168.2.0/24 will have an associated net/subnetmask containing 24 contiguous bits or 255.255.255.0 in dotted decimal format.

 ## Returns